 Her mother hadn’t gotten up yet, she was sleeping late for a change.

 For a long time nothing happened, then Aunt Bethany came back, made more coffee, including a cup for her husband this time, and took it through to the living room.
 Lizelle could hear their voices.
 She ignored them, she was waiting for her mother.
 She felt mildly curious, this was the first time she would be waiting for the death to occur, she wondered how it was going to happen.
 Would her mother realize that she was going to be the one to die?
 Would she guess what Lizelle had done?
 Was that why she was staying out of the kitchen this morning?
-But today was only the day after her birthday, her mother was not due to die before the next day.
+But today was only the day after her birthday, she reminded herself, her mother was not due to die before tomorrow.

-Time crawled by, and after an hour Lizelle left the kitchen to go have a shower and get ready for school, still waiting for her mother to get up.
+Time crawled by, after an hour Lizelle left the kitchen to go have a shower and get ready for school, still waiting for her mother to get up.
 When she came back into the kitchen half an hour later her mother was still not there, the ashtray was still devoid of any cigarette butts.

 ‘Have you seen my mother?’ she asked Aunt Bethany when she brought back the empty coffee cups and placed them in the sink.